dharmafly/noodle/_posts/2005-01-01-extracting-data.md

 Having no specific extract rule will assume a default of extracting `"html"` from the `selector`.

-## Getting full JSON or HTML documents
+## Getting the entire web document

 If no `selector` is specified than the entire document is returned.
 The `extract` rule will be ignored if included.